Abdominoplasty (Tummy Tuck)

 The mini-abdominoplasty is a popular alternative to the full procedure.
 It may be offered to patients that have a limited amount of skin below the umbilicus (bellybutton) and where the focus of repair is primarily the muscle damage with minimal skin resection.

-Anesthesia: Depending on the anatomy of the patient and the nature of the operation, this may be performed under general anesthesia or an epidural anesthesia.
+Depending on the anatomy of the patient and the nature of the operation, this may be performed under general anesthesia or an epidural anesthesia.
 All our anesthesiologists are board certified and highly experienced.

-Convalescence: Recovery after this procedure takes about 10 days to two weeks, depending upon the amount that is performed and the nature of your operation.
+Recovery after this procedure takes about 10 days to two weeks, depending upon the amount that is performed and the nature of your operation.
 If a hernia is repaired simultaneously, recuperation will be longer.

-Cigarette Smoking: it should be noted that Dr. Sherman does not perform this operation on cigarette smokers.
+It should be noted that Dr. Sherman does not perform this operation on cigarette smokers.
 Most of the potential complications of this operation are related to cigarette smoke including wound healing problems.
 If you are a smoker, you should stop at least one month prior to surgery.
 Nicotine patches and gum substitute are not acceptable to diminish the risk of these complications.

-Insurance Reimbursement: In certain individuals, and with several insurance carriers, insurance may apply if there is a documented hernia and repair is performed.
+In certain individuals, and with several insurance carriers, insurance may apply if there is a documented hernia and repair is performed.
 On patients who have lost a massive amount of weight, the hanging of skin must be affecting the health of the patient, or causing local wound problems.